Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Related Work

-\item The previous datasets do not provide a pipeline implementation for handling their data.
-Researchers have to reimplement the experimental environment by themselves before implementing their own OPE methods.
-This may lead to inconsistent experimental conditions across different studies, potentially causing reproducibility issues.
+\item The existing datasets do not provide a tool to handle their data.
+Researchers have to reimplement the experimental environment by themselves before implementing their own OPE estimators.
+This can lead to inconsistent experimental conditions across different studies, potentially causing reproducibility issues.

-$\rightarrow$ We implement the Open Bandit Pipeline to simplify and standardize the experimental processing of bandit algorithms and OPE.
+$\rightarrow$ We implement Open Bandit Pipeline to simplify and standardize the experimental processing of bandit algorithms and OPE.
 This tool thus contributes to the reproducible and transparent use of our dataset. \end{itemize}

-Table~\ref{tab:dataset} summarizes key differences between our dataset and existing ones.
+Table~\ref{tab:dataset} summarizes the key differences between our dataset and the existing ones.